Skip to content

 Horseshoe Trails athletes will learn skills, practice, and scrimmage each week right on campus, right after school.
 Kids are divided by age/ability.
 Let's get back outside and play!

-• Beginning Sewing and Quilting (Grade 4-7) The Holland Center
+Beginning Sewing and Quilting (Grade 4-7) The Holland Center

 In this 2-session class, The Holland Center, ECS and volunteers from the Arizona Quilting Guild introduce students to sewing and quilting skills using a student sewing machine.
 After applying skills, students will walk away with a beautiful, quilted piece of art that can hang on a door or wall inside the home.
 Open to all students.
 In session 1, students learn all about sewing machines including how to thread, fill a bobbin, and sew straight lines.
 In session 2, students learn new skills such as sewing half square triangles, assembling units into a tulip leaf block, adding borders and sashing, and how to quilt a wall hanging.
 The final product: A beautiful, quilted piece of art that can hang on a door or wall inside the home.
-Instructor: Eva Kilgore Limited seating, only 10 spots available
+Instructor: Eva Kilgore Limited space, only 10 spots available

 • Character Kids - Charlotte's Web (Grade 3-6) LM